• Listed on over 10 patents and patents pending, including her first invention of the SOCCKET, an energy generating soccer ball

 • Recognized as Fortune’s Most Promising Women Entrepreneurs, 30 Under 30 list for Forbes and Inc., and Scientist of the Year by Harvard University

 • Inspires audiences to use innovation and tech disruption to power the needs of people, businesses, and communities worldwide

 Jessica’s career started at the age of 19 with her invention of the SOCCKET, an energy-generating soccer ball.
-At the age of 22, Jessica founded Uncharted Power as a power solutions company before expanding to smart city infrastructure development that helps the citizens of small cities trust that they do not need to "leave where they are from to get where they are going.”
+At the age of 22, Jessica founded Uncharted as a power solutions company before expanding to smart city infrastructure development that helps the citizens of small cities trust that they do not need to "leave where they are from to get where they are going.”

 The business world has transformed tremendously in recent times.
 Execs are forced to rethink how they operate, what they offer employees, and their greater long-term impact on society.
 But what does the current business landscape look like for smaller companies?
 Uncharted Power is a venture-backed small business in the niche power infrastructure space – if you subscribe to the theory of intersectionality, the nature of their business stacks all odds against them.
 But CEO and founder Jessica O. Matthews is using this time to breed new vision for her company.